 Hot air is thinner and contains less oxygen than cold air does.
 By cooling the air, we increase the number of oxygen molecules in the charge.
 Cooled air prevents detonation.
 Inspect the intercooler if a supercharged engine detonates while accelerating.

-Liquid cooled intercooler's consist of the intercooler, a radiator and the piping and tubing in between.
+Liquid-cooled intercoolers contain an intercooler, piping, and a radiator.
 Their leak tested with a cooling system tester fitted with a special adapter.

-Intercooler's are found between the supercharger and the engine's intake manifold.
-A leak in the intercooler can result in white colored exhaust.
-This is because coolant burns white in the combustion chamber.
+Found between the supercharger and the engine's intake manifold.
+A leak in the intercooler can result in white-colored exhaust.
+It's because coolant burns white in the combustion chamber.

-Performance engine's stress and prematurely wear the engine oil as well.
-Most supercharged and many turbocharged applications require an oil cooler and an intercooler.
-Many parts on these engines are reinforced to withstand these additional pressures.
+Performance engine's stress and prematurely wear the engine's oil requiring an oil cooler and an intercooler.
+Many parts on these engines are unique and reinforced to withstand these additional pressures.